Friendly Warning: When Reward Points Expire, So Does My Loyalty

 No, my primary loyalty belongs to Marriott.
 But whenever I can’t stay with them, my second choice has always been to go with Hilton.
 Until now, Hilton has been my undisputed back-up property.

 Unfortunately, Hilton’s HHonors program is not very conducive to people like me who have chosen to rely on them as their solid second choice.
 But isn’t that type of loyalty worth something too?
-Isn’t a customer-friendly rewards program that ensures Hilton gets a guaranteed 20 percent of my business worth more than one with their current carrot-and-stick policy that may ultimately drive me away forevermore?
+Isn’t a customer-friendly rewards program that ensures Hilton gets a guaranteed 20% of my business worth more than one with their current carrot-and-stick policy that may ultimately drive me away forevermore?

 To be fair, Hilton HHonors isn’t the only rewards program where the consumer risks expiring points.
 For example, Marriott can revoke points after 24 months of inactivity, and most airlines have very tough mileage expiration policies too.
 And if you think Hilton is bad, Coke is really draconian; you can lose all of your Coke Rewards points after a mere 90 days of inactivity.